-Grief is a normal response to loss.
-The process of grieving is one of gradually adjusting to the loss and working out how to live without the person who has died.
-There is no set time frame, and the grief may never go away completely, but with support and understanding you will find a way forward.
+Grief is a normal response to any loss.
+The process of grieving is one of adjusting to life without the person who has died.
+There is no set time frame and the grief may never go away completely.
+With support and understanding you will find a way forward.

 Everyone grieves differently

 Everyone responds to loss in their own way and in their own time.
 There is no right or wrong way to grieve.

 You may experience grief after any loss in your life.
 Sometimes this is when someone close to you dies.
 Other times it may be the loss of a relationship, a job, a pet, your good health, your way of life or treasured possessions.
 This section focuses on grief after a death from cancer, but much of the information applies to any type of grief.